 - Put the stem in a glass of tepid water, ensuring the leaves don't touch the water.

 - Wait for new roots to sprout over a few weeks.
-When they're at least a few inches long (usually after a month to two), the cutting is ready to transfer into potting soil, where it will develop a stronger root system.
+When they're at least a few inches long (usually after a month to two), the cutting is ready to transfer into potting soil, which will develop a stronger root system.

 - Put the pot in a position that receives bright but filtered light and keep the soil moist but not saturated.